int19h/jbomohi/dict/xumbe/comments.md

 in one state of mind for a long time.
 So maybe add "abnormal" or "medically abnormal" or "partially unconscious" to the definition itself.

+## 2016-04-10T07:28:24Z — krtisfranks (comment 2922, on definition 68504, in reply to 2921)

+Re: in what way?

+gleki wrote:
+>
+> I merely said that any state of mind can be altered, humans can't persist

+> in one state of mind for a long time.
+So maybe add "abnormal" or "medically
+> abnormal" or "partially unconscious" to the definition itself.

+I agree.
+It has been done.